 Enjoy the blooms in two areas: a scenic hike along the Appalachian Trail from Carver's Gap or nearby the Recreation Area with an easy paved trail and picnic area.

-For one of the most spectacular hikes in the mountains, walk the Appalachian Trail from Carvers Gap up (parking area adjacent to NC Highway 261) and over several bald peaks with panoramic views all the way!
+Option 1: For one of the most spectacular hikes in the mountains, walk the Appalachian Trail from Carvers Gap up (parking area adjacent to NC Highway 261) and over several bald peaks with panoramic views all the way!
 See photos and details of this unforgetable hike across the balds of Roan.
 It's also our favorite spot for a winter wonderland hike in the snow (read more).
 There is no fee for this parking area.

-Option 2: Drive into the Recreation Area for to find the picnic area, observation deck, restrooms and half-mile sidewalk trail through the Rhododendron Gardens in the Recreation Area (park in picnic area lot or Cloudland lot).
-Find many picnic tables.
-It's a few miles drive from Carver's Gap (if you are driving from North Carolina, turn left at Carver's Gap sign before you cross into Tennessee.)
+Option 2: Drive into the Recreation Area for to find the picnic area, observation deck, restrooms and half-mile sidewalk trail through the rhododendron gardens in the Recreation Area.
+Enter this area from Carver's Gap - if you are driving from North Carolina, turn left at Carver's Gap sign before you cross into Tennessee.
 The fee for this area is $3/car.
 This area is open Memorial Day through the end of September.